darrik/theme-park-mode/readme.md

 made it into a minor mode so that you're not limited to any particular buffer or other constraints when you want to view themes.

+Designed to be deactivated (C-c C-q / down arrow) once you're done deciding on a theme.

 ## Installation

 Drop `theme-park-mode.el` in your Emacs `load-path` and `(require 'theme-park-mode)`.